-Tiini addresses social media pressure in ‘sleep’
+Tiini addresses social media pressure in ‘Sleep’

 The young man promised to take the music industry by storm noting that stories heard from friends and family were merged with what he already knew to compose ‘Sleep’.

-He said Ghana music industry had a brighter future for investors and musicians and that both parties should properly understand each other and focus on business relationships.
+He said the Ghanaian music industry had a brighter future for investors and musicians and that both parties should properly understand each other and focus on business relationships.

 Tiini, signed to Rolex Vision Records urged his fans to expect greatness from him “because I have a lot of surprises for them this year.”